Skip to main content

 • Spring semester: April - August

-Students enroll for full-time status at UW-Green Bay for the 12-15 credit umbrella course entitled German-485 Semester Abroad in Germany.
-All students must also complete an application, academic agreement and housing request form, which can be obtained from the UW-Green Bay International Education Office, which organize required stateside orientation programs for the Hessen exchange.
-After the Orientation Program in Hessen students select courses there on site and discuss their selection and course requirements with their professors at UWGB.
-At the end of the semester, they return these course titles and the grades received in these courses to the UW-Green Bay German Program and they will replace the umbrella course listed above on their transcripts.
+After the Orientation Program in Hessen, you'll select courses there and discuss selection and course requirements with professors at UW-Green Bay.
+At the end of the semester, you'll return these course titles and the grades received in these courses to the UW-Green Bay German Program, which will replace the umbrella course listed above on transcripts.

 Application Deadlines